-Annual Pension Cost - For the year ended March 31, 2014, the Library's annual pension cost of \$82,764 was equal to the required and actual contribution that was determined by the actuarial valuation at December 31, 2011, using the entry age normal actuarial cost method.
-The actuarial assumptions included (a) an 8 percent investment rate of return, (b) projected salary increases of 2 percent per year, with a 4.5 percent inflation increase, and (c) no cost of living adjustments.
+Annual Pension Cost - For the year ended March 31, 2015, the Library's annual pension cost of \$85,834 was equal to the required and actual contribution that was determined by the actuarial valuation at December 31, 2012, using the entry age normal actuarial cost method.
+The actuarial assumptions included (a) an 8 percent investment rate of return; (b) projected salary increases of 0 percent to 13 percent, attributable to seniority/merit, which includes inflation at 2 percent for 2015, 3 percent for 2016, and 4.5 percent thereafter; and (c) no cost of living adjustments.